mmw/react-password-strength/README.md

 - Minimum password length acceptable for password to be considered valid

+#### maxLength (Default: 1000)

+- Maximum password length acceptable for password to be considered valid
+- Used to prevent DDOS attacks with exceptionally long passwords meant to overload servers with work.

 #### minScore (Default: 2)

 - Minimum score acceptable for password to be considered valid